OnionIoT/Onion-Docs/Omega2/Projects/intro/getting-started.md

 ## Intro to Python

-Python is the programming language of choice for this project book since its powerful, flexible, and generally easy to use.
+Python is the programming language of choice for this project book since it's powerful, flexible, and generally easy to use.

 ```{r child = '../../Kit-Guides/shared/intro/python-intro-content.md'}
 ```